-- Use these extra sequences together with the sequences in the file clustalM.pir as input to ClustalW and submit them to the server using the same gap penalties as in the last section. - 2.
+- 1. Use these extra sequences together with the sequences in the file clustalM.pir as input to ClustalW and submit them to the server using the same gap penalties as in the last section. - 2.
 Save the new, wider multiple sequence alignment as fdxCWW.pir. - 3.
 Examine the files fdxhomologs.pir and fdxfamily.pir to find the tags and extra information fields needed to complete the entries in your new alignment. - 4.
-Modify your Python script (cwMmodel.py) again for this new alignment, and include the following lines before the call to the 'model' procedure.
+Modify your Python script (cwMmodel.py) again for this new alignment.
+First add the new sequences to 'knowns' within the brackets of the 'automodel' call.
+Then include the following lines before the call 'a.make'.

 '''

 a.starting_model = 2

-a.ending_model = 2
+a.ending model = 2

 '''

 These statements set the first and last 'model number' for the generated models.
 By default, MODELLER makes one model.
-If the variables above are defined, then MODELLER enters a loop:
+If the variables above are defined, then MODELLER starts with the given number and builds multiple models until the given index for the end is reached.
+Here, only one model is built, but the output files will be named with number 2 (e.g. ferodoxM.B99990002.pdb), thus we do not overwrite our existing files.